-Faculty for the week's breakouts, as well as counselors who assisted in the breakouts, make themselves available in the public rooms of the dorm and students can visit them to work on homework or the Problem of the Day, or ask general questions about their courses, or just talk math with staff or with each other.
+Faculty for the week's breakouts, as well as counselors who assisted in the breakouts, make themselves available in the common rooms of the dorm and students can visit them to work on homework or the Problem of the Day, or ask general questions about their courses, or just talk math with staff or with each other.
 Students may also work on math in their rooms.
-No non-math activities may go on anywhere where there is Math Conferencing.
+All students must attend Math Conferencing until at least 9:00.

 Some students will finish conferencing and doing their homework early.
 They may use the extra time until 9:15 as